Hearst-DD/flask-cdn/README.md

 ## Documentation
 The latest documentation for Flask-CDN can be found [here](https://flask-cdn.readthedocs.org/en/latest/).

+## CDN_FOLDER
+Base folder on the CDN.
+Inserts string after the domain.

 ## CDN_VERSION
 Inserts string in-between the domain and the static folder.